eigenreza/agentic-financial-risk-assistant/docs/architecture.md

 2. **Backward-looking metrics.** All risk metrics describe past behaviour; none predict future outcomes.
 3. **Synthetic sample data.** Does not represent real market conditions.
 Replace with `yfinance` data for realistic results.
 4. **Single-user Streamlit.** Not designed for concurrent multi-user sessions in its current form.
-5. **Module-level tool context.** `set_context()` uses module-level state — fine for single-user deployment; would need session isolation in a multi-user setup.
+5. **Module-level tool context.** `set_context()` uses module-level state, fine for single-user deployment; would need session isolation in a multi-user setup.
 6. **FAISS on disk.** Suitable for a single-node deployment.
 Replace with Azure AI Search or Pinecone for multi-node or multi-user RAG.
-7. **LLM dependency.** Agent requires an Anthropic API key.
+7. **LLM dependency.** Agent requires an LLM API key.
 Fallback mode provides deterministic risk calculations but no natural language interface.

 ---